Milestone-Proposal:Colossus

 The Bletchley Park Trust.
 The UK National Museum of Computing occupies Block H as a tenant of the Bletchley Park Trust.

 What is the historical significance of the work (its technological, scientific, or social importance)?
-If personal names are included in citation, include justification here. (see section 6 of Milestone Guidelines)
+If personal names are included in citation, include detailed support at the end of this section preceded by "Justification for Inclusion of Name(s)". (see section 6 of Milestone Guidelines)

 What was the significance of Colossus?

-Colossus was the first large-scale application of digital electronics in computing and anticipated many aspects of the modern electronic digital computer.
+Colossus was the first successful large-scale application of digital electronics in computing and anticipated many aspects of the modern electronic digital computer.

 What was Colossus?

-From 1943 onwards the British had developed statistic methods to decrypt intercepted Tunny messages, but these were initially manual and time consuming.
-Building on the earlier experience of using electromechanical machines to attack the simpler Enigma machine ciphers, Bletchley Park had created an semi-electronic / semi-electromechanical machine called "Heath Robinson" to automate some of the analysis , but the Heath Robinsons were unreliable and still relatively slow.
+From 1943 onwards the British had developed statistic methods to decrypt intercepted Tunny messages, but these were manual and time consuming.
+Building on the earlier experience of using electromechanical machines to attack the simpler Enigma machine ciphers, Bletchley Park had created an semi-electronic / semi-electromechanical machine called "Heath Robinson" to automate some of the analysis, but the Heath Robinsons were unreliable and still relatively slow.
 Using digital electronic circuits, Colossus was a major evolutionary step forward with a significant increase in both reliability and speed.

-Colossus was conceived by Thomas Harold Flowers, a research engineer working at the British General Post Office (GPO) research laboratory at Dollis Hill in North London where he was in charge of the 50 strong telephony switching group.
+Colossus was conceived by Thomas (Tommy) Harold Flowers, a research engineer working at the British General Post Office (GPO) research laboratory at Dollis Hill in North London where he was in charge of the 50 strong telephony switching group.
 Flowers had been involved in the development of the electronic aspects of Heath Robinson and was aware of its limitations.
 He formed the view that it would be better to have a fully electronic machine.
 Most of the subsequent electronic design of Colossus was Flowers’ work, with the assistance of his Dollis Hill colleagues William Chandler and Sidney Broadhurst, and then later on Allen Coombs, and also with input from Eric Speight and Arnold Lynch who were responsible for the punched paper-tape input and photoelectric tape-reader.

 Work on Colossus began early in 1943.
 It took Flowers and his team at the Post Office’s Dollis Hill Research laboratory in North London 10 months to complete the machine, working day and night, pushing themselves until (as Flowers said) their “eyes dropped out.”
-The prototype Colossus first operated successfully in December 1943 at the Post Office’s Dollis Hill Research laboratory in North London and was subsequently transferred to Bletchley Park in January 1944.
+The prototype Colossus first operated successfully in December 1943 at the Post Office’s Dollis Hill Research Laboratory in North London and was subsequently transferred to Bletchley Park in January 1944.

-An improved Colossus that included shift registers to quintuple the processing speed, first ran satisfactorily on 1 June 1944, just in time for the Normandy landings on D-Day (6th June 1944) and consequent battles until the end of World War 2.
+An improved Colossus that included shift registers to quintuple the processing speed, first ran satisfactorily on 1 June 1944, just in time for the Normandy landings on D-Day (6th June 1944) and consequent battles until the end of WW2.
 In total ten Colossus machines were in use by the end of the war in 1945, all to the improved design, and an eleventh was being commissioned.

 Bletchley Park's use of these machines allowed the Allies to obtain a large quantity of strategic high-level military intelligence more quickly and in greater volume than had been possible with the manual methods and electromechanical machines they had relied on prior to the advent of Colossus.
+As stated in the GC&CS General Report on Tunny (Gold 1945): "[the arrival of Colossus] immediately sent up the output [of decrypted messages] to more than twice its previous level".

 Operating Colossus